 “These were driving questions for me,” said Sheila.
 “I feel it’s important to see yourself across the finish line in advance.
 Once you do that, it becomes a matter of dipping your toes in the water.
 Start slow.
 If you haven’t taken a college class before, start with a free trial, start with one class.
 Enroll in something you are personally interested in.
 It’s important to let yourself have a win early and enjoy success!
 An early success will help you stay motivated and keep moving forward.”

-Sheila will graduate with her Bachelor’s of Science in Business Administration from Franklin University in 2016.
+Sheila graduated with her Bachelor’s of Science in Business Administration from Franklin University at the end of 2016.
 Thanks to StraighterLine, she affordably earned the college credit she needed to complete her undergraduate degree.
 She was also inspired to continue on and graduate with her MBA in 2018.
 Congratulations, Sheila!